skip to main content

 What We’ve Accomplished

-While I am proud to have contributed meaningfully to a substantial list of achievements we’ve made as a City over the past 14 years, I want to first acknowledge that our greatest achievements have been collective, not individual.
-To be clear, I believe I’ve played a valuable role, but we would not be in the position we are as a City without an all-around strong team – my City Council colleagues, our staff, our volunteers, our community partners, and our residents.
+While I am proud to have contributed meaningfully to the substantial list of achievements we’ve made as a City over the past 18 years, I want to first acknowledge that our greatest achievements have been ‘collective,’ not ‘individual.’
+To be clear, I’ve played an important role, but we would not be in the position we are as a City without an all-around strong team – my City Council colleagues, our staff, our volunteers, our community partners, and our residents.

-As an elected body, this Council and I have been effective in working with our talented and professional City staff to get things done in service to you.
-Even as we get further down that road of transition from a smaller organization to a larger, more formally-organized government, we remain lean, efficient, and dedicated to providing excellent service.
+Even as we further transition from a smaller organization to a larger, more formally-organized government, we remain lean, efficient, and dedicated to providing excellent service.

 That said, it hasn’t been our practice to rest on our laurels and become complacent.
 Focusing in on just the last few years, here’s a list of some of the things that we’ve accomplished: